nghttp2/nghttp2/README.rst

 Public Test Server
 ------------------

 The following endpoints are available to try out nghttp2 implementation.
+These endpoints supports ``HTTP-draft-06/2.0`` and the earlier draft versions are not supporeted.

 * https://106.186.112.116:8443 TLS + NPN